DETAILED ACTION

 9. Jong discloses (i) the mineral coating comprises a calcium- containing mineral, the calcium-containing mineral is hydroxyapatite [0137].

 10. Grinberg in view of Jong disclose all the components of the implant as explained with respect to claim 1 above.
-Grinberg and Jon further disclose the method of making such an implant (Grinberg Example 1) comprising the steps of providing the macroparticles (Grinberg [0022]) coating them with a mineral coating (Jong [0029]), and adding the macroparticles to a slurry to form a mixture (Grinberg [0035]) that forms the implant, wherein the mineral coating comprising a nano-sized feature comprising a carbonate-substituted, calcium-deficient hydroxyapatite component, and lyophilizing the mixture to form the mineral coating on the outer surface of the implant (see Jong abstract and paragraph [0029]).
+Grinberg and Jon further disclose the method of making such an implant (Grinberg Example 1) comprising the steps of providing the macroparticles (Grinberg [0022]) coating them with a mineral coating comprising a plate-like nanostructure comprising nanoparticles having a size range from 10 to 100 nanometers (Jong [0029] [0022]), and adding the macroparticles to a slurry to form a mixture (Grinberg [0035]) that forms the implant, wherein the mineral coating comprising a nano-sized feature comprising a carbonate-substituted, calcium-deficient hydroxyapatite component, and lyophilizing the mixture to form the mineral coating on the outer surface of the implant (see Jong abstract and paragraph [0029]).

-In regards to the requirement for these recesses, projections or combination thereof to be a surface marker comprising a reference point in a radiographic layer that allows measuring bone growth within or bone growth adjacent to the bone implant, it is still considered to be an intended use.
+In regards to the requirement for these recesses, projections or combination thereof to be a surface marker comprising a radiographic layer positioned an uncoated portion of the plurality of lyophilized porous macroparticles and the mineral coated textured surface marker that allows a measurement to be taken of bone growth within or bone growth adjacent to the bone implant from the radiographic layer, it is still considered to be an intended use because the step is not positively claimed.
 The claim recitations defining how and where the applicant’s invention is used are considered to be intended use limitations.
 It has been held that a recitation with respect to the manner in which a claimed apparatus is intended to be employed does not differentiate the claimed apparatus from a prior art apparatus satisfying the claimed structural limitations.
 A recitation of the intended use of the claimed invention must result in a structural difference between the claimed invention and the prior art in order to patentably distinguish the claimed invention from the prior art.
 If the prior art structure is capable of performing the intended use, then it meets the claim.
 As explained above the combination applied the mineral coating to all outer portions and surfaces of the implant forming the textured surface including the recesses/projections, inherently includes a plethora of reference points which can be used in the claimed intended use or as claimed ”allows measurement”.

 As explained above, Grinberg discloses that the healing and progress of spinal fusion (bone ingrowth) is monitored after implantation using radiographic and computed tomography (CT) imaging [0040].
 Grinberg does not specifically disclose that his recesses are used as reference points to measure this ingrowth, but it is inherent that some markers and points must have been used by the operator for tracking the progression and measuring change.
 A person of ordinary skill in the art would recognize that the fenestrations of Grinberg have a consistent position with known spacing, which would allow them to be used as reference points to measure the bone growth when it was being monitored by radiography and tomography imaging.